-$\mathcal{SCRIPT}$ domains are complete partial orders with a minimal element bottom [11, 12, 13, 14, 15, 16, 17, 19, 20].
+SCRIPT domains are complete partial orders with a minimal element bottom [11, 12, 13, 14, 15, 16, 17, 19, 20].
 Domains have properties to guarantee that solutions of possibly reflexive domain equations always exist up to isomorphism.
-The special value bottom, which is not directly representable in $\mathcal{SCRIPT}$ y, serves to model the semantics of nontermination.
-Every domain also contains a special undefined value, which is represented as "?", and is used to indicate the value of semantically non sensical expressions.
+The special value bottom, which is not directly representable in SCRIPT y, serves to model the semantics of non-termination.
+The sigleton domain "?" contains the special undefined value, which is also represented as "?", and is used to indicate the value of semantically non sensical expressions.